rlittletht/DiscordDownloaderEx/README.md

-# DiscordDownloader
+# DiscordDownloaderEx
-A NPM command line application for downloading images from Discord guilds.
+A NPM command line application for downloading images from Discord guilds (and soon personal chats and DMs)

+This code originally from https://github.com/SilentDeath1/DiscordDownloader

 # Installation
 - Clone / Download zip